-16. Funders should develop guidelines to ensure that programs intended to achieve food security outcomes are multi-sectoral, equitable, culturally appropriate, contribute to resilience, and do not impose unfair burdens on women.
-This may include incorporating functional literacy components in programs.
+- 18. Implementation agencies should review the designs of CLD programs which intend to achieve food security outcomes to ensure that they are multi-sectoral, equitable, culturally appropriate, contribute to resilience, and do not impose unfair burdens on women. - 19.
+Subject to context assessments (Recommendation 2), implementation agencies should consider whether and how functional literacy components can be integrated into food security programs.